FranzZemen/logger-adapter/ReadMe.md

         sourcefile: is intended to be the name (no extension) of the source file logging is occuring in
         _method: is intended to bhe the name of the method where logging is occuring

 Once created you can call its convenience methods.
-Under the covers, it ulimately calls whatever logging implementation you provided (or ConsoleLogger/console otherwise).
+Under the covers, it ultimately calls whatever logging implementation you provided (or ConsoleLogger/console otherwise).

     error(err, stacktrace?: any, color: string = FgRed)